Q. What is self-publishing or Indie publishing?

 A. Discount is the term bookstores use to describe their mark-up per title and is usually calculated as a percentage of the recommended retail price (RRP).
-Discounts can vary from 25 - 75% depending on the store and the type of book.
-Most stores will allow a lower discount but may not offer the same exposure as the ones that are discounted higher.
+Bookstores now require a 55% discount.

-A. Publicious will set your store discounts at 40% unless you tell us otherwise and instruct us in writing of your wishes to place the discount higher or lower.
+A. Publicious will set your store discounts at 55% unless you tell us otherwise and instruct us in writing of your wishes to place the discount higher or lower.
 Be aware though that some stores may not list your title if the discount is lower than 55%.

 A. No, there may be a difference in pricing from country to country.
 You will need to research books similar to your own and see what the RRP has been set at in countries such as the UK, Europe, USA, Canada, and Australia.
 When you have a list of RRPs you can then send them to Publicious and we will include them in the relevant markets.

 A. The Espresso Book Machine is an exciting new concept in Print On Demand printing.
 The machine literally prints the book of your choice while you wait and is appearing in bookstores across the US, UK, and Europe and more recently Australia.
 Learn more...

 A. SITB stands for Search Inside The Book (Amazon) and See Inside The Book (Barnes and Noble).
 With these programs, customers can view a sample of your book for free prior to purchase.
 Apple iBooks also offer a free 'try-before-you-buy' sample for most of their listed ebooks

 A. You will receive a royalty cheque directly into your bank account via electronic bank transfer every ninety days after the end of the calendar month that the sales were achieved.